Skip to main content

 District Response

-A: The District does not provide debris removal.
-The District does not provide ANY pool draining or pool removal services.
-The District’s work is strictly to monitor, control, and educate about vectors and vector-borne diseases.
-For questions about debris removal, please visit the County’s Disaster Recovery Center Website: https://recovery.lacounty.gov/debris-removal/
+A: The District does not provide debris removal, pool draining, or pool removal services.
+Our focus is mosquito monitoring, prevention, and public education.
+For debris removal questions, please visit the County’s Disaster Recovery Center Website: https://recovery.lacounty.gov/debris-removal/

-A: No. If you need mosquito control services, please complete a Request for Mosquito Control Services form or contact the district at 626-814-9466.
+A: No. If you need mosquito control services, please enroll in the SGVpools program or contact the District at 626-814-9466.

 Swimming Pools & Mosquito Prevention